damianoneill/generator-spring-web-pojo-controller/README.md

 **When extending the Abstract Class you need to include the @RestController annotation in your implementation for it be wired properly by Spring.**

+## Build and compile github project

+     $ npm test

+And then link to you can test it

+     $ npm link

+And then run it

+     $ yo spring-web-pojo-controller

 ## References